 ARKANSAS MONEY & POLITICS EDITOR

 Mark Carter has worked as a sportswriter at the Southwest Times-Record in Fort Smith, covered news and sports for The Leader in Jacksonville, dabbled in corporate communications for companies such as Arkansas Blue Cross and Blue Shield and CARTI, and covered business and politics with an emphasis on startups for Arkansas Business.
-An avid Hogs fan, Mark lives in Little Rock with his wife and two boys, the older of whom attends college out of state but remains a Razorback at heart.
-He’d better, anyway. email@example.com
+An avid Hogs fan, Mark lives in Little Rock with his wife and two dogs, the former with which he has two sons in college.

 AY MAGAZINE EDITOR